atrocore/docs-old/_standards.md

 ## Using special characters

-- Mention Breadcrumbs in backquotes gggggggggggggggggggggggggggggggg like `Dashboard / Brands Dashboard / Brands   Dashboard / Brands     Dashboard / Brands`.
+- Mention Breadcrumbs in backquotes, eg `Dashboard / Brands Dashboard / Brands   Dashboard / Brands     Dashboard / Brands`.
-- Define actions and button names like `Action name`.
+- Define actions and button names, eg `Action name`.
-- For entity names, panel names, field names and all other system-specific names – first letter of each word should be capitalized.
+- For entity names, panel names, field names and all other system-specific names – first letter of each word should be capitalized, eg Product Category, but Product data record.
 - Use double quotes only in exceptional cases, where other cases from these standards cannot be applied.
 - Do not use single quotes, can be used only as apostrophe.
-- Use double quotes to indicate words used ironically, with reservations, or in some unusual way.
+- Use double quotes to indicate words used ironically, with reservations, or in some unusual way, eg "right" choice.
-- Use double quotes to set off words used as words, eg the term "Entity" defines...
+- Use double quotes to set off words used as words, terms etc, eg the term "Entity" defines...

 ## General recommendations